Steps to Grid Tie Solar

 - When your solar system installation is complete we will call fo an electrical inspection, which typically happens the following day.
 The electrical inspector will confirm the system has been installed correctly and is safe for use.

 - We will then notify your utility provider that your home is ready to have the new meter installed that tracks the amount of solar you send out to the grid for credits on your bill (READ ABOUT: Net Metering).

 Congratulations!
 Your new solar power system is generating power from the sun.

-- After your installation is complete we will walk you through your system’s operation.
+- After your installation is complete and your utility has installed your new net meter we will walk you through your system’s operation.

 - If your system includes online monitoring, we will set up your monitor and connect it to the internet connection you provide.
 We will also provide you with the information you need to view your system’s production and status via the internet.

 - We will provide you with an owner’s manual that includes specification sheets for the major pieces of equipment, warranty information, and even a guide on how to read your meter.

 Your utility provider will read your meters every month, and because your system will be offsetting an amount of your usual power use, you will see an immediate reduction in your electric bill.

 Each utility bill will document your net meter reading (the excess power you produced and sent back to the grid) so you can see your solar credits.
 You will also be able to look at your net meter to see which direction the electricity is flowing in real time.